20 Good movies to Learn Korean

 My Sassy Girl stars Jun Ji-hyun as the girl opposite Cha Tae-hyun, who portrays Kyun-Woo’s character, a male college-going student.

-Kyun-woo sees a girl in a drunk condition he saves from falling on the tracks of a metro station in Seoul.
+Kyun-woo sees a girl in a drunken condition he saves her from falling on the tracks of a metro station in Seoul.

 While he keeps her safe, she repeatedly drags him into trouble.
 This fun movie is a delight to watch.

-The movie’s writer, Kim Ho-sik, used to publish real-life events with his girlfriend in a series of blog posts.
-Later, he adapted the same into a fictional novel.
+The movie’s writer, Kim Ho-sik, previously published real-life events with his girlfriend in a series of blog posts.
+Later, he adapted it into a novel.
 Last, he converted it into a flick.

-If you’re a fan of Romantic cinema or looking to use some Korean expression to impress someone, this is for you.
+If you’re a fan of Romantic cinema or looking to use some Korean expressions to impress someone, this is for you.

 6. Friend (친구), 2001

-This story revolves around four friends who came, regardless of coming from different backgrounds, raised in an irksome era of the 70s.
+This story centers on four friends who, despite their different backgrounds, were raised in an irksome era of the 70s.

-Over the years, all my friends have gone their separate ways in life.
+Over the years, all my friends have gone their separate ways.

 After enrolling in college, Sang-take and Joong-ho returned to meet Dong-Su (Jang Dong-gun) and Joon-Suk (Yoo Oh-sung).